Key Found

 She must be a lawyer doing the same routine all day long and does not know?
 As a lawyer, she is charged with “knowing the law,” and then there is also the oath of office she took….

-The Holland Blog filed an appeal to Alan Cote, Supervisor of Public Records Office of the Secretary of the Commonwealth.
+appeal to Alan Cote, Supervisor of Public Records Office of the Secretary of the Commonwealth.

 The Holland Blog declares herewith Joan O’Brien, Associate Chief Legal Counsel of the Office of the Chief Legal Counsel, Department of the State Police, the Commonwealth of Massachusetts, to the worst person of the month of June.
 To read any of the documents, click on any term printed in bold italic.
 Every term printed in bold italic in the main section of the Holland Blog is a link!